Jonathan Powell (civil servant): Post Downing Street

 Powell was a banker at Morgan Stanley from 2008 to 2009.
 In 2011 he founded the charity Inter Mediate with Martin Griffiths to work on armed conflicts around the world.
 Since 2013 he has also been a member of the Board of Save the Children International.

 In May 2014 British prime minister David Cameron appointed Powell as the UK special envoy to Libya to promote dialogue between rival factions in the country.

 In March 2017 he was appointed Honorary Professor in the Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queen's University Belfast.

+In September 2024, Labour Prime Minister Keir Starmer appointed him as an envoy to negotiate with British Indian Ocean Territory and Mauritius regarding the Chagos Archipelago sovereignty dispute.
+On 3 October an announcement from the UK and Mauritius stated that the issue had been resolved and that the UK was to hand over the Chagos Islands to Mauritius.